Kelly Gardiner is a writer, editor and educator.

-Her previous book, Goddess, is a novel based on the remarkable life of the seventeenth century French swordswoman and opera singer, Julie d’Aubigny.
+Her book Goddess is a novel based on the remarkable life of the seventeenth century French swordswoman and opera singer, Julie d’Aubigny.

 Her other books include The Sultan’s Eyes and Act of Faith, historical novels for young adults set during the time of the English Civil Wars and the Inquisition.
 Both books were shortlisted for the Ethel Turner Prize in the NSW Premier’s Literary Awards and Act of Faith was also shortlisted for the Gold Inky Award, and Highly Commended in the Barbara Jefferis Award.
 Both were Children’s Book Council of Australia’s Notable Books.